 This can help you avoid feeling overwhelmed by a busy schedule or constant distractions.

-Take breaks and allow yourself to be present in the moment.
-Your productivity and mental well-being will thank you.
+Techniques like taking breaks and allowing yourself to be present in the moment improve your productivity and mental well-being.

 What is Mindfulness in the Workplace?